isa-pr/text-based-mastermind/README.md

 # text-based-mastermind
-Text-based implementation of the game Mastermind
+A text-based implementation of the game Mastermind

 Submitted as a final project for CS 11 Introduction to Programming A group project worked on by 3 people, 2 with programming background and myself with programming and design background